frigaut/mavis-ao-new/pages/events.md

 tags: [mavis,workshops]
 ---

+## Upcoming events

+We are planning a virtual MAVIS workshop during the **first semester 2021**, before the end-of-COVID-we-can-travel-again rush, hopefully happening later in the year.
+Watch this space!

+## Past Events

-Below is a list of workshops that the MAVIS team have organised since the beginning of the project
+Below is a list of workshops that the MAVIS team have organised since the beginning of the project.

 * [**Science Workshop, Macquarie University, December 4-6th 2019**]({{site.baseurl}}/workshop_mq2019/)
 * [**Science Workshop, Arcetri Observatory, November 4-8th 2019**](https://indico.ict.inaf.it/event/850/)